sqlserverworkshops/OpenAI-DataPro/sqldev/04 - Data Integrations with the Azure OpenAI Service.md

     <li><a href="url" target="_blank">TODO: Enter courses, books, posts, whatever the student needs to extend their study</a></li>
 </ul>

 Congratulations!
-You have completed this Module.<a href="#"> Click this link to continue to the next Module in the Workshop</a>.
+You have completed this Module.<a href="https://github.com/sqlserverworkshops/OpenAI-DataPro/blob/main/sqldev/05%20-%20DataAI%20Projects%20Best%20Practices.md"> Click this link to continue to the next Module in the Workshop</a>.